JellyRollJunior/socket-lovers/README.md

         - Resize, compress, and reformat the image to webp with sharp
         - Store on supabase with supabase storage
             - supabase: create project -> get url + key -> create bucket policy -> go nuts
-    - chat signatures to enforce one chat for each unique group of users
+    - Chat signatures to enforce one chat for each unique group of users
+    - Seeding Public chats on server startup
+    - Prisma Enums

 - Frontend
     - Utilizing Socket.io-client to receive message updates